Motorized bicycle: History

 The two-wheeled pedal powered bicycle was first conceived in Paris in the 1860s.
 By 1888, John Dunlop's pneumatic tire and the chain drive made possible the safety bicycle, giving the bicycle its modern form.

 The origins of the motorized bicycle or motorbike can be traced back to the latter part of the 19th century when experimenters began attaching steam engines to bicycles, tricycles, and quadracycles.
 The first true motorized bicycle is generally considered to be the French Michaux-Perreaux steam velocipede of 1868.
 The Michaux-Perreaux was followed by the American Roper steam velocipede of 1869, built by Sylvester H. Roper of Roxbury, Massachusetts.
 Roper demonstrated his machine at fairs and circuses in the eastern United States in 1867, and built a total of 10 examples.
 These early attempts at propelling a bicycle by means other than the human body were not successful, either practically or commercially.
 It was not until the 1890s, with the advent of the gasoline-powered internal combustion engine (ICE), that the motorized bicycle could be considered a practical machine.

 One of the first gas motor-assisted bicycle designs was the Millet motorcycle developed by Félix Millet in France in 1892.
 Millet's designs had both pedals and a fixed-crankshaft radial engine built into the back wheel.

 In 1896, E. R. Thomas of Buffalo, New York, began selling gasoline engine kits for propelling ordinary bicycles.
 After forming the Thomas Motor Company, he began selling complete motor-assisted bicycles under the name Auto-Bi.
 The Auto-Bi is generally considered to be the first production motorized bicycle made in the United States.

 The 1900 Singer Motor Wheel was a wheel incorporating a small ICE powerplant that could be substituted for the front wheel of a bicycle.
 A later design, the 1914 Smith Motor Wheel, was attached to the rear of a bicycle by means of an outrigger arm, a design later taken up by Briggs & Stratton.

 In Belgium, the Minerva company, later known for luxury cars, started out manufacturing standard safety bicycles in 1897, before expanding into light cars and "motocyclettes" from 1900.
 They produced lightweight clip-on engines that mounted below the front down tube, specifically for Minerva bicycles, but also available in kit form suitable for almost any bicycle.
 The engine drove a belt turning a large gear wheel attached to the opposite side of the rear wheel as the chain.
-By 1901 the kit engine was a 211 cc unit developing 1.5 hp, comfortably cruising at 30 km/h at 1,500 rpm, capable of a top speed of 50 km/h, and getting fuel consumption in the range of 3 L/100 km.
+By 1901 the kit engine was a 211 cc unit developing 1.5 hp, comfortably cruising at 30 km/h at 1,500 rpm, capable of a top speed of 50 km/h, and achieving a fuel consumption in the range of 3 L/100 km.
 These kits were exported around the world to countries including the United Kingdom, France, Germany, the Netherlands, Australia, and other British territories of the time.